 - If you're requesting that your case be moved from the ALJ to the Appeals Council because the ALJ hasn't issued a timely decision, include the hearing office in which the request for hearing is pending.

-For more information about the Appeals Council review process, visit the Medicare Operations Division website, or call 1-800-MEDICARE.
+For more information about the Appeals Council review process, visit the Medicare Operations Division website, or call us at 1-800-MEDICARE.

-If you disagree with the Appeals Council's decision in level 4, you have 60 days after you get the Appeals Council's decision to request judicial review by a federal district court.
+If you disagree with the Appeals Council's decision in level 4, you have 60 days after you get the decision to request judicial review by a federal district court.